Vishnu-ve56/SE-Fall23-Group9/proj2/README.md

 ## New Additions:

+The forked repo can be found [here]: (https://github.com/SE-Fall23-Group9/ScheduleBot)

 ### Feature 1: Group Scheduling

 As an upgrade we have added a group scheduling feature.
 Previously, the bot was able to schedule events and event types for a single user in DMs.
 However, now ,one can mention the users of the channel and for each mentioned user, the schedule gets created.